 The roots of the company were founded in 1925, The Gramophone Co.
-Ltd., England established a record factory in the Sydney suberb of Erskinville in New South Wales, shortly after another UK based company Columbia Graphophone Company Ltd. began operations in another Sydney suberb, Homebush.
+Ltd., England established The Gramophone Co.
+Ltd. (2) in the Sydney suberb of Erskinville in New South Wales, shortly after another UK based company Columbia Graphophone Company Ltd. established Columbia Graphophone (Aust.)
+Ltd. which began operations in another Sydney suberb, Homebush.
 The following year in 1926 saw the establishment of the first recording studios in Australia at the Homebush factory.

-In 1931 Columbia Graphophone Company Ltd. and The Gramophone Company Ltd. are merged to form Electric & Musical Industries Ltd. (EMI) and the 2 Australian companies are brought together under one administrative control with the record production plant being centralised at Homebush.
+In 1931 Columbia Graphophone Company Ltd. and The Gramophone Company Ltd. are merged to form Electric & Musical Industries Ltd. (EMI) and the 2 Australian companies (including Parlophone Co.
+Ltd.) are brought together under one administrative control with the record production plant being centralised at Homebush.

 In 1936 the first Australian made "His Masters Voice" radio recievers were manufactured at Homebush, and the recording of radio transcriptions for broadcasting commenced.

 During the war years the Homebush factory undertook extensive work on electronic devices for the Australian services and the output of the factory provided an important contribution to the Australian defence effort.

 EMI (Australia) Limited was formed as a proprietary company E.M.I.
 (Australia) Pty.
 Limited in 1948 to takeover the activities formerly carried out by the branches of Electric & Musical Industries Ltd. British companies.
 In May, 1957 the proprietary company was converted to a public company and became official known as E.M.I.
 (Australia) Limited